purescript/purescript/prelude/README.md

 #### `numNumber`

+Standard arithmetic operations on Numbers. `%` is modulo.

     instance numNumber :: Num Number

 #### `ordArray`

+Compare the contents of two Arrays of the same type.
+The first element of the left array is compared to the first argument of the right array, second element with second element, etc, until the two compared elements are not equal.
+If one array is a prefix of the other, the shorter array is less than the longer one.

+`compare [1, 2, 3] [5] == LT`
+`compare [1, 2, 3] [1, 2, 3, 4] == LT`

     instance ordArray :: (Ord a) => Ord [a]

 #### `ordBoolean`

+Compare two Booleans.
+True is greater than false.

+`compare false true == LT`

     instance ordBoolean :: Ord Boolean

 #### `ordNumber`

+Compare the value of two Numbers.

+`compare 1 100 == LT`

     instance ordNumber :: Ord Number

 #### `ordString`

+Compare Strings ranked alphabetically (by character value).

+`compare "alphabetically" "bob" == LT`

     instance ordString :: Ord String

 #### `ordUnit`

+Compare two Units.
+Always returns `EQ`.

+`compare unit unit == true`

     instance ordUnit :: Ord Unit